 That’s the most common action I see, people thinking about the sector more than the skills.
 The trick is the opposite.
 In your 30s, pay less attention to the sector and more attention to your skills.
 What is the thing you enjoy doing?

-If you’re thinking about making a move, it’s a good idea to pinpoint what is making you unhappy in your current job.
+If you’re considering moving, it’s a good idea to pinpoint what makes you unhappy in your current job.

 If you’ve only held junior roles, that can make a career change easier.
-You’re likely to land a junior role in a new sector without losing status or income.
-Many people worry that if they held a leadership role in one sector, they have to start from scratch in a new sector.
+You’ll likely land a junior role in a new sector without losing status or income.
+Many worry that if they hold a leadership role in one sector, they will have to start from scratch in a new sector.
 You often don’t.
 Highlight your leadership wins rather than your specialty in the sector.

 Career Stories Exercise #41: Track the bad

-While it’s important to know what work makes you happy, it’s even more important in your 30s to know what type of work doesn’t feel good to do.
-For the next 7-10 works days keep track of things at work that you don’t enjoy.
+While it’s important to know what work makes you happy, it’s even more important in your 30s to know what work doesn’t feel good.
+For the next 7-10 work days, keep track of things you don’t enjoy.

 - What work do you put off?